grafana/beyla/docs/sources/config/index.md

 Controls whether the OTEL client verifies the server's certificate chain and host name.
 If set to `true`, the OTEL client accepts any certificate presented by the server and any host name in that certificate.
-In this mode, TLS is susceptible to machine-in-the-middle attacks.
+In this mode, TLS is susceptible to a man-in-the-middle attacks.
 This option should be used only for testing and development purposes.

 | YAML       | Env var            | Type     | Default |